Formation Channels of Magnetars: Discussion

 Since the S2 channel contributes the most to the magnetar population, searching for the previous companions of Galactic magnetars provides a direct test of this formation pathway.
 However, while a runaway companion might in principle be detectable, Galactic magnetars are not newly formed, and any former companions may already have traveled far from the remnant site or evolved beyond easy recognition.

-Channels that efficiently spin up the stellar core, such as tidal interactions in close binaries, are promising to produce rapidly rotating magnetars.
-Such magnetars can deposit their rotational energy into the ejecta through spin-down and power transients such as Type Ic SLSNe, SNe Ic-BL, and FBOTs \citep{Hu2023}.
+Channels that efficiently spin up the stellar core, such as tidal interactions in close binaries, are promising ways to produce rapidly rotating magnetars.
+Such magnetars can deposit their rotational energy into the ejecta through spin-down and power stripped-envelope SNe \citep{Sautron2025}, such as Type Ic SLSNe, SNe Ic-BL, and a subset of FBOTs \citep{Liu2022,Hu2023}.

 Although the majority of magnetars are predicted to be isolated, a small fraction survive in binary systems.
 Our simulations indicate that the most common surviving companions are MS stars, which can lead to magnetar X-ray binaries \citep{Xu2022}.
-More exotic configurations, such as helium star companions, are rarer but may explain a subset of ultra-luminous X-ray sources.
+More exotic configurations, such as helium star companions, are rarer but may explain a subset of ultraluminous X-ray sources.

-Compact-object merger channels that produce magnetars may be probed via gravitational waves, offering a direct test of their contribution to the magnetar population if the EM counterparts are detected.
+Compact-object merger channels that produce magnetars may be probed via GWs, offering a direct test of their contribution to the magnetar population if the electromagnetic counterparts are detected.